3M Aerospace Sealant AC-131 CB Surface Pre-Treatment

 Application rate is approximately 1 quart of AC-131 for approximately 200 ft-squared of surface to be coated.

-AC-131 coating solution can be sprayed onto the part surface using a variety of methords including HVLP guns, hand pump sprayers, etc. The solution is applied so as to completely wet the part surface with a mist.
+AC-131 coating solution can be sprayed onto the part surface using a variety of methods including HVLP guns, hand pump sprayers, etc. The solution is applied so as to completely wet the part surface with a mist.
 Excess solution may run off the part.
 Larger surface areas may require coating by sections.

-Apply fresh AC-131 by brushing with a clean natural bristle brush or swabbing with a clean wiper, sheesecloth or gauze.
+Apply fresh AC-131 by brushing with a clean natural bristle brush or swabbing with a clean wiper, cheesecloth or gauze.
 Do not scrub with a brush or application.
 Apply solution to achieve complete coverage of surface to be treated.
 Brushes or wipers should not leave streaks on the surface.

 Allow coated part to drain for 3 to 10 minutes.
 If there is any surplus AC-131 solution that has pooled or collected in crevices, pockets, or other collection areas, including drip edges or fastener holes, use filtered compressed air to blow off excess solution.
 Do not splatter this excess solution onto adjoining part surfaces.
 Alternatively a cloth pre-wetted with AC-131 may be used to gently blot, not rub, the surface of pooled solution.
 Do not blow dry areas of the part that are able to freely drain.